 We source fruit from farmers with whom we have long-standing relationships, from diverse vineyard sites all over Sonoma.
 The fruit is then fermented by Clay Mauritson, an incredibly talented wine maker.
 We are fortunate to be working with Clay as he combines years of experience honed at his family's winery, the Mauritson Winery (where we make the wine), with unwavering integrity.

-Tasting Notes: Aromas of vibrant red fruit -- sour cherry, black cherry -- with a touch of peat and bell pepper.
-On the palate, the wine has great intensity and freshness, with subtle, mature tannins; a perfect complement to hearty meat dishes.
+Tasting Notes: Despite the richness and ripeness of the vintage, the wine is elegant and fresh, with great intensity.
+Aromas of vibrant red fruit -- sour cherry, black cherry -- with texture and energy on the palate.
+A perfect complement to hearty meat dishes.

 I set out to make a Sauvignon Blanc that I would love to drink (a statement that should not be taken lightly as there are very few Sauvignon Blancs that excite me).
 I am not a fan of those Sauvignon Blancs that are fruit bombs — intense notes of passion fruit / grapefruit, nor am I a fan of those grassy, bell-pepper Sauvignon Blancs.
 I work painstakingly to produce a Sauvignon Blanc that is balanced and not "green."
 My Sauvignon Blanc is destined to be unique.
 But delicious.